Best Medicare Supplement Plans in Minnesota (2026)

 HOW DO OTHER PLAN TYPES COMPARE IN MINNESOTA?

-• 50% and 75% Cost Sharing Plans: Minnesota versions of national Plans K and L where you pay a percentage of costs until reaching an annual out-of-pocket maximum, then the plan covers 100% of remaining costs for the year
+• 50% and 75% Cost Sharing Plans: Minnesota versions of national Plans K and L. You pay a percentage of costs until reaching an annual out-of-pocket maximum; after that, the plan covers 100% of remaining costs.

-• $20 and $50 Copay Plan: Minnesota's copay structure (similar to national Plan N) charges fixed dollar amounts ($20 or $50) for Part B services rather than percentage-based coinsurance, making costs more predictable
+• $20 and $50 Copay Plan: Minnesota's copay structure (similar to national Plan N) charges fixed dollar amounts ($20 or $50) for Part B services rather than percentage-based coinsurance.

 How to Find the Best Minnesota Medicare Supplement Company